-- 1. The student must be covered by a personal health insurance policy throughout enrollment in the program. - 2.
-The student's tetanus vaccination must be current throughout enrollment in the program. - 3.
-The student must have a rabies vaccination prior to participation in senior clerkships.
-Rabies vaccination is recommended for entering students. - The student must participate in TB monitoring which consists 4. of two TB tests, one in the first semester and one at graduation.
+- The student must be covered by a personal health 1. insurance policy throughout enrollment in the program. - The student's tetanus vaccination must be current 2. throughout enrollment in the program. - The student must have a rabies vaccination prior to 3. participation in senior clerkships.
+Rabies vaccination is recommended for entering students. - The student must participate in TB monitoring which 4. consists of two TB tests, one in the first semester and one at graduation.